TyrangYang/TyrangYang_blog/content/posts/css.md

 ### Import font

-Could use google font and add link into index.html
+Could use google font and add link into index.html or in style.css

 ## Control space